-HannStar Display, a Taiwanese maker of liquid crystal displays (LCDs), has agreed to plead guilty and pay a US$30 million fine for participating in a global conspiracy to fix prices of the displays, the U.S. Department of Justice said.
+Samsung SDI has agreed to plead guilty and pay a US$32 million fine for its involvement in a price-fixing controversy related to color tubes used in computer monitors, the U.S. Department of Justice said on Friday.

 Most Popular Reviews

 - 1 Sony Xperia Z4 Tablet (LTE) review: The tablet of choice for anyone on Android

 - 2 Bose SoundLink Mini II Bluetooth speaker review

 - 3 Apple MacBook Air 2015 review: Only better with time